-- Please see attached comments and provide the requested information with your submission. - A deeming by-law is required.
+• Please see attached comments and provide the requested information with your submission.

 Mississauga's of the Credit First Nation:

 - Please see attached comments for full details. - The MCFN requests to receive all Environmental and Archeological Studies/Reports. - If a Stage 2 Arch is required, MCFN DOCA is expected to be involved in the field study with a participating Field Liaison on-site.
 This will be at the cost of the proponent.